 If you are drawing a basic front view of the face and head, a simple trick you can use is to turn your portrait upside down.
-This is a simple method which will help you visually correct the aspects of your drawing which appears incorrect or out of proportion.
+This is a simple method that will help you visually correct the aspects of your drawing which appear incorrect or out of proportion.

 Once you view the drawing from a different angle, the aspects of the portrait which appear incorrect will stand out immediately.